Connect with others who understand.

 • Your levels of certain blood markers, such as brain natriuretic peptide — These markers give doctors clues about how hard the right side of your heart is working.
 They can help show if your heart is under stress, but they aren’t specific to pulmonary hypertension.

-These factors help determine your risk group and estimate your one-year mortality risk (risk of dying in one year).
+These factors help doctors estimate your risk over the next year.
 It’s recommended that people who are at low or intermediate risk start dual combination therapy with two oral medications.

 Keep in mind that these are general guidelines.
-Your PAH specialist will decide what’s best for you after a careful exam and a detailed conversation about your health and needs.
+Your PAH specialist will decide what’s best after a careful exam and a conversation about your health and needs.

 Symptom Improvement With Combination Therapy